cavalen/vlab-azure/README.md

 ### Part 1: Download Ubuntu Container with all the necessary tools

-You need a machine with Docker.
-Get Docker for Windows/Mac at [this link](https://www.docker.com/products/docker-desktop)\
+You machine must have Docker installed, to run a pre-configured container with the necessary tools to deploy the infrastructure:\
-Use a pre-configured Docker Container running Ubuntu and Ansible to deploy the infrastructure:\
+Get Docker for Windows/Mac at [this link](https://www.docker.com/products/docker-desktop)

 From your command line, open an interactive console to the container: